At the end of a subdivision or multiple dwelling development, a Survey Plan must be lodged with Council for approval.

 - Easements over trust land and reserves (PDF 727 KB) – Dealing number 716055287.

-This request form may also be used for a transfer of a lot to Council in fee simple.
 In both cases, you will need a solicitors’ undertaking to lodge, provided to our solicitors, before you can lodge the survey plan and legal documents at the Titles Office for registration.
 For more information about a solicitors’ undertaking to lodge, please contact our team.

 In some cases, execution of legal documents by Council may be needed where there is no survey plan to be endorsed.
 A Request for execution of legal documentation form (PDF 263 KB) is used for: